York is a centre of research excellence in Roman, Medieval and Historical archaeology.

 - Settlement and inhabitation of buildings, landscapes and social spaces

-- Working and social relationships between people, animal and animal products.
+- Working and social relationships between people, animals and animal products.

 We also analyse material expressions of identity and its relationship to social location, as well as studying the archaeology of death and memory.